List of 10 most impressive and largest sinkholes

 The giant sinkholes of Earth belong to the most impressive natural landmarks.

-Wondermondo offers a unique list of 10 most impressive sinkholes of the world – deepest, most capacious and most unusual ones.
+Wondermondo offers a unique list of 10 largest sinkholes of the world – deepest, most capacious and most unusual ones.
 Sinkholes are listed in alphabetic order.

 |Location:||Bahamas, South Andros|